From Pericenter and Back: Full Debris Stream Evolution in Tidal Disruption Events: Results

 Due to the frozen-in approximation, this equilibrium point is located at the tidal radius where all sections have an initial velocity vector perpendicular to the direction to the black hole.
 This implies that the intersection line is aligned with the minor-axis of the orbit (see left panel of Fig. \ref{fig:trajectory}).
 As a result, the gas in these sections vertically collapses to $H\ll H_{\rm i}$ at the semi-latus rectum where $R \approx 2\rt$ (see also equation 13 of \citealt{stone2013}) before quickly bouncing back due to pressure forces.\footnote{Although we treat them as adiabatic, the collapses experienced by the stream can lead to shocks that increase the gas entropy.} This interaction also occurs during the infall of the bound section, causing the formation of a ``nozzle shock'' \citep{bonnerot2021-nozzle} before (and potentially also after) pericenter passage.
 Further out, the width is proportional to the projected distance to the intersection line $d \approx R$ since the stream section is confined between the two inclined orbital planes.
 This implies that $H\propto R$, as seen in Fig. \ref{fig:ellhdeltavsr}.

-As we did above for the length, the scaling for the transverse widths of the bound sections can be obtained analytically by considering a radial parabolic trajectory.
-The (unique) transverse width ($\Delta = H$) is obtained as \be H = H_{\rm eq} \left[ 2 \left(\frac{R}{R^{H}_{\rm eq}} \right)^{1/2} - \frac{R}{R^{H}_{\rm eq}} \right] , \ee by solving $\ddot{H} = \ddot{H}_{\rm t}$ using equation \eqref{eq:hddott} with $R = (9 G \mh t^2/2)^{1/3}$, and the initial conditions $\dot{H} = 0$ and $H = H_{\rm eq}$ at $R=R^{H}_{\rm eq}$ \citep{sari2010}.
-In the above situation, the equilibrium point is at $R^{H}_{\rm eq} = \rt$, which implies that a collapse with $H=0$ occurs at a radius $R = 4\rt$ only slightly larger than in the non-radial case.
+As we did above for the length, the scaling for the transverse widths of the bound sections can be obtained analytically by considering a radial parabolic trajectory, which is done by solving $\ddot{H} = \ddot{H}_{\rm t}$ using equation \eqref{eq:hddott} with $R = (9 G \mh t^2/2)^{1/3}$ \citep{sari2010}.
+With the initial conditions $\dot{H} = 0$ and $H = H_{\rm eq}$ at $R=R^{H}_{\rm eq}$, the (unique) transverse width ($\Delta = H$) is then given by \be H = H_{\rm eq} \left[ 2 \left(\frac{R}{R^{H}_{\rm eq}} \right)^{1/2} - \frac{R}{R^{H}_{\rm eq}} \right]. \ee In the above situation, the equilibrium point is at $R^{H}_{\rm eq} = \rt$, which implies that a collapse with $H=0$ occurs at a radius $R = 4\rt$ only slightly larger than in the non-radial case.
 The resulting bounce leads to a sign flip in equation \eqref{eq:hana}, such that the same scaling $H \propto R$ as above is followed at larger radii.

 A similar collapse occurs along the $\vect{e}_{\perp}$ direction at $R\gtrsim 2\rt$ where $\Delta \ll \Delta_{\rm i}$ (see Figs. \ref{fig:ellhdeltavsr} and \ref{fig:trajectory}), which is the same effect as the in-plane ``pancake'' identified by \cite{coughlin2016-pancakes}.
 Following a bounce, the width evolves as $\Delta \propto R$ at larger radii like in the vertical direction, which is expected based on equation \eqref{eq:hana} that $\Delta$ also obeys in the radial situation where $\Omega = \delta =0$.
 For the bound section, the gas gets squeezed again when it comes back near pericenter.
 This is because the longitudinal direction $\vect{e}_{\parallel}$ (grey arrows in Fig. \ref{fig:trajectory}) gets aligned with the center of mass trajectory.
 Close to the black hole, $\Delta$ therefore measures the radial extent of the stream section, which is near zero since this gas has similar pericenter distances due to angular momentum conservation under the tidal force alone.